patrickzhongwei/ShoppingCartCMC-Web/README.md

 ## Development API server

-Current back-end API server is set as `https://localhost:44377`, its can be changed from variable `shoppingUrl` in `environment.ts` file.
+Current back-end API server is set as `https://localhost:44377`, its can be changed from variable `shoppingApiUrl` in `environment.ts` file.
 Run server-side API project for getting your new localhost port, and replace `44377' with yours.

 ## Code scaffolding